masfour7/Interactive-Lab-Hub/Lab 3/README.md

 \*\***Describe if the dialogue seemed different than what you imagined when it was acted out, and how.**\*\* https://user-images.githubusercontent.com/60685289/192426661-201f92b7-b987-42e4-881b-ea2e5b6a3706.mov

+When asked what type of movie to watch, he replied with "open to anything."
+This opened another option to what I thought would be possible.
+Also, it turns out I would have to check after 30 seconds he/she liked the movie or would prefer something else.

 ### Wizarding with the Pi (optional)
 In the [demo directory](./demo), you will find an example Wizard of Oz project.
 In that project, you can see how audio and sensor data is streamed from the Pi to a wizard controller that runs in the browser.
 You may use this demo code as a template.
 By running the `app.py` script, you can see how audio and sensor data (Adafruit MPU-6050 6-DoF Accel and Gyro Sensor) is streamed from the Pi to a wizard controller that runs in the browser `http://<YouPiIPAddress>:5000`.
 You can control what the system says from the controller as well!

 \*\***Describe if the dialogue seemed different than what you imagined, or when acted out, when it was wizarded, and how.**\*\*

 # Lab 3 Part 2